 13.2.
-Launching the CubeSpectrumAnalysisToolbox GUI
+The CubeSpectrumAnalysisToolbox GUI

-The cubetool is basically a graphical user interface (GUI) which allows you to run various functions (a.k.a. "tasks") of a separate toolbox that has been written to work on spectral cubes.
-Each of the functions can also be run straight from the HIPE command line, but the GUI offers a more user-friendly interface.
+The cube tool graphical user interface offers you a more user-friendly way to run the various functions (Tasks) of the spectral cube analysis toolbox.
+Each of the functions can also be run straight from the HIPE command line.

-The cubetool is available in the package herschel.ia.gui.cube and the individual tasks are located in the package herschel.ia.toolbox.cube.
-(These are all available to you, the HIPE user, by default, but you are unlikely to need to access them in these locations.)
-The cubetool is designed to be used with data of type SimpleCube - you can find out what type your cube is either by hovering over it in the Variables panel, or with the command:
+The cube tool is available in the package herschel.ia.gui.cube, while the individual tasks are located in the package herschel.ia.toolbox.cube.
+The cube tool accepts data of type SimpleCube or SpectralSimpleCube; you can find out what type your cube is either by hovering over it in the Variables panel, or with the following command (assuming myCube is the name of your cube):